hugo-ballester/quick-update/README.md

   * Tasks can have an arbitrary number of "hierarchical levels", just separate them by `::`.
 The last `::` marks the end of the task name and the beginning of the udpate.
 For example `Main Project::Sub Project::Task::Sub Task:: your update to this sub task`
   * A task is marked as "done" by adding '(DONE)' or '(.)' in its update.
 It can be reopened simply by adding a new update
   * A task is marked as "standby" by adding '(STANDBY)' or '(,)' in its update.
 It can be reopened simply by adding a new update
+  * An update is marked as "pending" by adding (!).
+Note that this is just a search shortcut, no special meaning except for the "pending" command.
   * You can define aliases for tasks.
 Afterwards you can use the alias instead of the task names: ```MyAlias:: your update```
     * An alias definition line begins with the alias name in square bracket followed by the full task (or subtask) name.
 For example: `[MyAlias] Cooking:: Bake a Cake::`
     * An alias definition can be decorated with: